carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 >  }
 >  ~~~
 >  {: .language-groovy }
-> Extend the previous  exercise, script above, by adding more values to the `kmer` queue channel
+> Extend the previous  exercise script `salmon_index.nf` above, by adding more values to the `kmer` queue channel
 > ~~~
 > kmer_ch = channel.of(21,27,31)
 > ~~~